Prateekkp/RetentionAI/README.md

 RetentionAI is a machine learning-powered web application designed to predict customer churn in the telecom sector.
 This project leverages data preprocessing, feature engineering, and classification models to provide actionable insights into customer retention.

+💡 **Tip:** The app may go to sleep due to inactivity.
+Simply click on "Get up app" and enjoy seamless predictions! 🚀

 ## 🚀 Features

 - **User-Friendly Web Interface**: Built with Streamlit for seamless customer churn prediction.